Over the Limit (2012)

-The 2012 Over the Limit was the third annual and final Over the Limit professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on May 20, 2012, at the PNC Arena in Raleigh, North Carolina.
-The name "Over the Limit" originally referred to the main event matches of the previous two events being contested as an "I Quit" match; for 2012, the title referred to the main event match being a No Disqualification match.
-In 2013, Over the Limit was going to be held in October but was replaced by Battleground.
+The 2012 Over the Limit was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the third annual and final Over the Limit and took place on May 20, 2012, at the PNC Arena in Raleigh, North Carolina.
+The name "Over the Limit" originally referred to the main event matches of the previous two events being contested as an "I Quit" match; for 2012, the title referred to the main event being a No Disqualification match.

 Ten professional wrestling matches took place at the event, nine of which were broadcast live on pay-per-view.
 In the main event, John Laurinaitis defeated John Cena in a No Disqualification match.
-Also featured were CM Punk defeating Daniel Bryan to retain the WWE Championship, and Sheamus defeating Alberto Del Rio, Randy Orton, and Chris Jericho to retain the World Heavyweight Championship.
+Also featured were CM Punk defeating Daniel Bryan to retain the WWE Championship and Sheamus defeating Alberto Del Rio, Randy Orton, and Chris Jericho in a fatal four-way match to retain the World Heavyweight Championship.

-The event garnered 167,000 buys, up from 140,000 the previous year's event received.
+The event garnered 167,000 pay-per-view buys, up from 140,000 the previous year's event received.
+A fourth Over the Limit was planned for October 2013, however, it was instead canceled and replaced by Battleground.
+This would in turn be the only Over the Limit held following the end of the first brand extension in August 2011.

 Production

 Background

-The event was held at the PNC Arena in Raleigh, North Carolina.
+The third annual and final Over the Limit was held at the PNC Arena in Raleigh, North Carolina.

-Over the Limit was an annual May pay-per-view (PPV) event produced by WWE since 2010.
-The original 2010 event replaced WWE's previous May PPV, Judgment Day, and was titled as a reference to its main event match being contested as an "I Quit" match.
-The 2012 event was the third event in the Over the Limit annual chronology.
-It took place on May 20, 2012, at the PNC Arena in Raleigh, North Carolina.
+Over the Limit was an annual professional wrestling pay-per-view (PPV) event held every May by WWE since 2010.
+The event's name was a reference to its main event match being contested as an "I Quit" match.
+The third event was scheduled for May 20, 2012, at the PNC Arena in Raleigh, North Carolina.
 Instead of an "I Quit" match, a No Disqualification match was contested as the main event for the 2012 event.
 This would also be the only Over the Limit to not occur during a brand extension, which had ended in August 2011.